rrcobb/winner-take-all-tutorial/README.md

 should start looking pretty snappy.

 (`create-react-app` has set us up so that the css gets built and included on the page automatically)

-### Lifecycle methods
-React components can define several [lifecycle methods](https://facebook.github.io/react/docs/react-component.html) which are called at points such as *mounting*, *receiving props*, and *rendering*.

-If you want something to happen at those different points, you can define those methods to hook into those different moments in the life of a component.

-### Render
-The `render` function on a React component instance returns a representation of the tree of elements that React will render onto the DOM.

-When we return a tree of elements from the render method, React does the tricky work of diffing the full tree against last version of the tree it rendered and updating the DOM.

-To get this game of `Winner Take All` off the ground, we'll need some slightly more dynamic cards.
-Let's start by having the `Card` component render different values based on what we pass it as a `prop`.

-## JSX
-- Looks like html
-- Javascript expressions in `{}` braces get evaluated and rendered
-- Components nest
-- Props
-- Children

 ## Props - changing how a component behaves
 We've seen how components render other components.
 So far, though, it's pretty boring - a little bit easier than copy / pasting the same `div`, but not _that_ much easier.